MRingive/thejourneyof/_posts/2021-12-07-financial-freedom-update-november-2021.markdown

 The vast majority on my expenses this month (and most months) went towards rent.
 I sort of knew this but now that I'm starting to look at the numbers I see it more clearly.
 I can save a lot of money if I find a way to reduce this cost.

 I also spent more on food than I wanted to.
 Recently I have started focusing much more on plant based foods and so there are lots of things I can do here to save.
 Right now my focus is on shifting my nutritional habits and then I'm hoping to optimize the cost later.
-It may still continue to be more expensive than I want but my health comes before anything else so I wont cut corners here.
+It may still continue to be more expensive than I want but my health comes before anything else so I wont cut too many corners here.

 I spent a good deal more on transportation than expected.
 I don't own a car and can often get away with spending very little on transport.
 But not this month.
 Most of the expenses are from refuelling two cars.
 The first one is actually a delayed payment from my [October trip to Germany][think-week-post] and the other one is from borrowing a car that unfortunately broke down before I could use any of the fuel.
 It spent more than expected but do not regret it.

 [think-week-post]: {% post_url 2021-12-01-think-week-2021 %}

 The personal expenses are mostly spent with friends so that is how it should be.
+I only regret one personal purchase that was not worth it---but it was a very small expense so I take it as a cheap learning experience.

 # The Subscription Purge

 The first thing I did this month was cancel a lot of subscriptions.
-Honestly I'm a bit amazed a how many small monthly and yearly payments I was making.
+Honestly I'm amazed a how many small monthly and yearly payments I was making.
 I cancelled 10 or so subscriptions in total.
 Most of them small but also a few rather large payments.
 The recurring payments were for everything from an old website hosting plan to an active Adobe video/photo subscription.

 Here are some of the plans I cancelled (or at least paused):[^fn-subscription-cancel]